-A huge area of concern for EAAT professionals is what is appropriate under the circumstances for addressing the needs of the participants served.
 Frequently in our centers, volunteers are exposed to an unfamiliar segment of the population for the first time.
-That lack of familiarity can cause a degree of discomfort for a volunteer to the extent there may be a reluctance to volunteer or limitation to what the volunteer is willing to offer.
-We become accustomed to and comfortable with our work environment and to participants and practices that can be totally foreign to a volunteer.
+That lack of familiarity can cause a degree of discomfort for a volunteer to the extent that may be a reluctance to volunteer or limitation to what the volunteer is willing to offer.
+We become accustomed to and comfortable with our work environment, to participants, and to practices that can be totally foreign to a volunteer.

 The emphasis should always be on people first, before referencing a disability or impairment.
 A person with a disability has a functional limitation that may interfere with activities of daily living - such as vision, hearing, mobility, processing, memory, age, mental or physical development, etc. The functional limitation does not define the person and should never be used to identify an individual.
 Disability is a natural part of the human experience and may be temporary or permanent - disability from an injury, too short to reach something, too long-legged to fit somewhere, too quick to be fooled or too slow to catch a joke, too young to be admitted somewhere or to earn a privilege, and if you are lucky enough, you will someday face the disabilities of old age.
-A person with a disability simply has access and functional needs today that differ from yours.
+A person with a disability simply has access and functional needs today that may differ from yours.
 The distinction between disability and handicap can be understood by contrasting - a disability is a limiting condition caused by an accident, genetics, trauma, or disease, while a handicap is something imposed upon a person, such as a physical barrier or attitude, regardless whether the person has a disability.